KazanExpress/django-test-task/README.md

 3. Add one or more parent categories.
 4. Display all possible paths to chosen category.

+### Management
+There should be at least two administrative roles for the following purposes:
+1. Moderation for products.
+2. Moderation of all available pages.

 ## Submission
 Fork this repository, prepare your solution and make a pull request when you're done.
 Don't forget to write docs :)